alyssarosenzweig/hw/README.md

 ## `noteFormat`
 The default format for notes.
 Similar to `defaultFormat`, but only used when the `note` command is invoked.
 I like Markdown for this kind of thing, but to each their own.

+# Document formats
+Documents in `hw` have a format; some common values might be "markdown", "latex", or "uPresent".
+Each format specifies the default boilerplate code created with `hw add`, as well as code to print the document and rasterize it to a PDF.
+While `hw` tries to have some reasonable formats predefined, it's easy to modify the existing formats as well as define new formats.

+## Structure of formats
+Each format is a node module in the `formats/` directory of the source tree.
+This module contains some metadata about the format, as well as a variety of functions to perform various operations.
+Additionally, in order for the format file to be used with `hw`, an entry needs to be made in `formats/index.js` mapping the file extension to the format name.
+The format name also needs to be identical to the filename of the format module (minus the `.js` extension).

+See the source code of `formats/markdown.js` to get a sense of how to write your own module.
+The API is fairly straightforward and well commented :)